MoxyFoxy/odin-sprawl/README.md

 # Procedures
-Sprawl has three main procedures, all linked under the name `sprawl`!
+Sprawl has three main procedures, and several sub-procedures all linked under the name `sprawl` (except for `sprawl_bounds`)!

 ## sprawl_index
 `sprawl_index` is the core of this library.
 This allows you to access an n-dimensional slice given arrays and sizes.